This page provides an overview of health rules, the policy statements that define triggers in AppDynamics policies.

 When the health status of an entity changes, a health rule violation event occurs.
-Examples of a health rule violation:
+Health rule violation examples:

-The health statuses of entities and health rule violations are surfaced in the controller user interface.
-A health rule violation event can also be used to trigger a policy, which can initiate automatic actions, such as, sending alerting emails or running remedial scripts.
+The Controller UI provides the health statuses of entities and health rule violations.
+You can also use a health rule violation event to trigger a policy, which can initiate automatic actions, such as sending alerting emails or running remedial scripts.